BL O-series engine: Diesel versions

 In 1986, BL collaborated with Perkins to convert the O-series to run on diesel.
 The oil-burning versions, known as the Rover MDi or Perkins Prima, proved to be highly successful in the Maestro and Montego, and helped sustain the ailing mid-sized models into the 1990s.
 Perkins successfully marketed the engine under its own brand in the industrial and marine sectors.
+It was further developed by MG Rover to form their Rover L-series engine, which was manufactured until 2005.

-Examples of vehicles using a version of the O-series engine:
+Examples of vehicles using the diesel version of the O-series engine: